Hate Crime Support

 You can find more information about recording hate incidents here.

-You can contact your local police station to report a hate crime or incident.
-When reporting a hate crime or incident, remember that your perception of the situation is what matters.
+If you decide to contact your local police station to report a hate crime or incident, remember that your perception of the situation is what matters.
 This means that if you believe you were a victim or a witness of a transphobic and/or any other hate crime or incident, it needs to be written down as such by the person taking your statement.
 If you decide to report an incident to the police, make sure to tell them you want it reported as a transphobic hate crime.
 You should also ensure that they give you a reference number for the case and provide you with a copy of the report.

 There are several reasons why you might feel uncomfortable walking into a police station to report a crime.
 You can also do it online through the True Vision website.
 This platform gives you the option to provide your contact details or submit a report anonymously.